bhishanpdl/Project_Web_Traffic_Timeseries_Forecasting/README.md

 Despite the name Symmetric, the smape is not actually symmetric.
 Take this example from [wikipedia](https://www.wikiwand.com/en/Symmetric_mean_absolute_percentage_error) for an example:

 The SMAPE is not symmetric since over- and under-forecasts are not treated equally.
 This is illustrated by the following example by applying the SMAPE formula:

 ```
-Over-forecasting: At = 100 and Ft = 110 give SMAPE = 4.76%
+Over-forecasting : At = 100 and Ft = 110 gives SMAPE = 4.76%
-Under-forecasting: At = 100 and Ft = 90 give SMAPE = 5.26%.
+Under-forecasting: At = 100 and Ft = 90  gives SMAPE = 5.26%.
 ```

  # Some of the EDA results